While brands like Roborock, Ecovacs, Shark, and Ecovacs highlight “best of” lists, one brand gets overlooked – Yeedi.

 The Vac 2 Pro removed the grape juice stains without any stalling.

-One issue with using these robots is that they leave a sticky residue because they don’t pick up the stain.
+One issue with these robots is that they leave a sticky residue because they don’t pick up the stain.

 Another experiment I do for robot vacuums is the noise test using a sound meter from a few feet away.